sergeyshpadyrev/variabler/README.md

 They are needed just to help you understand how to use Variabler

 ## Description

+Originally Variabler was created to manage environments and brands in React Native apps but indeed you can use it for React, Node.js or any other JavaScript framework as well.
+It's platform independent.

 Variabler is very convinient in the following cases: